dirtbikercj/AI---All-information/README.md

 SkillFatiqueReset - Time before skill fatique resets.                                           (type: number)

 SkillExpPerLevel - Ammount of base points needed to gain a level.
 (Type: number)

+# EXHAUSTION #

+EnableExhaustionChanges - Enables/Disables Exhaustion changes                                   (type: bool) DefaultDelay - Delay before exhaustion kicks in                                                 (type: integer)
+DefaultResidueTime - No fucking idea what this is tbh                                           (Type: integer) Damage - Damage per tick                                                                        (type: integer) DamageLoopTime - Time between damage ticks                                                      (type: integer)

+# Elite Skills #

+EnableEliteSkillChanges - Enables/disables Elite skill changes                                  (type: bool)

+If you know the game you know what this shit does, not wasting my time writing what they do.
+Use google and the wiki.
+Some elite skills are handled client side.
+Ill looking into changing them at a later date, hence why some things might be missing at time of writing.